StarPlayrX/bigmac/README.md

    * While you are there set some boot args: `nvram boot-args="-no_compat_check"`.
    * add -v if you want verbose boot like so: `nvram boot-args="-v -no_compat_check"`.
    * These steps will be automated in bigmac2, but it is good to have a supported disk for emergencies.
 * Boot screen.
-If you don't have a boot screen, support will not be provided.
-I'll leave that adventure up to you.
-Hint: Use two USB drives and remove all internal drives.
-Then either install the USB drive is possible or clone it to the internal drive using Apple Software Restore.
-I my shoot a video on this.
+If you don't have a boot screen, I'll leave that adventure up to you.
+Note: bigmac2 will have a non-boot screen option.
 * [Download APFS ROM patcher by dosdude1](http://dosdude1.com/apps/APFS%20ROM%20Patcher.zip).
 Then enter password: `apfs` and follow the instructions.
 * Your GPU must support Metal.
 I highly recommend this GPU: Radeon RX 580 8 GB Mac Edition on eBay for $299
 * 1 external USB SSD or hard drive.
 Fast flash drives might work.
 Slow thumb drivers are not supported.